SNCFdevelopers/bootstrap-sncf/templates/docs/4.0/getting-started/introduction.md

 ---
 layout: docs
 title: Introduction
-description: Get started with Bootstrap, the world's most popular framework for building responsive, mobile-first sites, with BootstrapCDN and a template starter page.
+description: Get started with Bootstrap, the world's most popular framework for building responsive, mobile-first sites, with BootstrapCDN and a template starter page, adapted for SNCF.
 group: getting-started
 redirect_from:
   - /docs/